nicoleLabmirror/zeitplan/README.md

 ### Error?

 * Adding time frame leads to an error if only one time (start or end) is entered

-### TODO

-* Use generic views
-* Streamline templates
-* If no time is entered, use "None" or previos value

 # :-D